Refunds, Exchanges, Returns, and Warranties

 Did you ever buy a product that didn’t work, was defective, or that somehow just didn’t live up to your expectations or the seller’s promise?

-New Brunswick’s Consumer Product Warranty and Liability Act (CPWALA) allows you to seek compensation when a product does not meet reasonable expectations.
+New Brunswick’s Consumer Product Warranty and Liability Act (CPWALA) allows you to seek a remedy when a product does not meet reasonable expectations.

 Everyone who buys new or used consumer product (defined as any good intended for personal, family, or household use) from a New Brunswick seller or distributor is protected under the Act.